 - Tap Filter.

-- Tap on the Filter setting button next to the website, platform, or category to cycle through the Allowed, Not Allowed, and Unmanaged settings.
+- Tap on the Filter setting button next to the website, app, or category to cycle through the Allowed, Not Allowed, and Unmanaged settings.

 - Tap Save.

 You can also set your Custom Website filters to Unmanaged as well.
 Learn more about Custom Website Filters.